veyisTurgut/MPI-Parallel-Computing/README.md

 # MPI-Parallel-Computing
  Relief - feature selection with MPI.
- Please read report for further information.
+ Please read the report for further information.